Buy today and get free shipping! Shop now >

 Manufacture

-Crafting knives by hand also has the advantage of differential hardening.
+Crafting knives by hand also has the advantage of differential heat treatment.
 This process allows different parts of the blade to have different heat treatments and therefore take on varying levels of hardness.
 You can have a hard cutting edge with a softer core.
 Such a design is a good compromise because the blade can better absorb energy while maintaining a wear-resistant surface.

 Stainless steel